top of page

 2.jpg

-The race enjoys a long prize list, including the Paul Enion prize, awarded in memory of one of the races founders, who was sadly killed training in 1992.
-This is for the first local male and female, and again very kindly donated by Champneys Springs.
+The race enjoys a long prize list, including the Paul Enion Prize, awarded in memory of one of the races founders, who was sadly killed training in 1992.
+This is for a local male and female finisher drawn randomly, and again very kindly donated by EveryOne Active.

 bottom of page